 Jackets and Blazers

 Short Jackets and Blazers which have a sharp shape, and which are lined should be a wardrobe staple – above cardigans.
-I particularly like those that stop at hip level, although with jeans a slightly longer jacket like the one below looks lovely.
-Click on the image to view more styles.
+I particularly like those that stop at hip level, although with jeans a slightly longer jacket looks great too.

 Capri pants in any colour are a winner.
 You could wear them with a vest under a blouse – particularly if it has a long back if you want to cover your bum – if it’s gone for the droop!
 I love the shirt below from Vivid International * because it has a peep hole sleeve and a longer back.
 The look is very casual.